EastEriq/LAST_QHYccd/ImageAcquisition.md

 Q.ImageHandler = @simpleshowimage
 ```

-Simply output on screen the number of the camera and the timestamp when a new image:
+Simply output on screen the number of the camera and the timestamp when a new image arrives:

 ```
 Q.ImageHandler = @(Q) fprintf([sprintf('%d--',Q.CameraNum),datestr(Q.TimeEnd,'HH:MM:SS.FFF\n')]);